Sticks and Stones

 There are lots of "witches" in mainstream picture books, but they invariably have pointy hats and broomsticks, and are either villains or fantasy characters.
 Understandably, Elijah is confused because his mom doesn't fit the stereotype.
 She accurately describes the modern Wiccan paradigm that "witches are healers and teachers…storytellers and keepers of knowledge.
 They care about nature and help take care of the earth."
 The accompanying picture is a montage of friendly-looking, ethnically- and gender-diverse families.
 What a difference it makes to learn that a witch is something you can grow up to be, in the real world!

-Read an excerpt from Sticks and Stones (PDF)
+Read an excerpt from Sticks and Stones (large PDF, please be patient with the download)

 Buy this book on Amazon.